rossta/rossta.github.com/source/blog/2015-11-18-what-is-enumerator.md

 => [0, 2, 6]
 ```

-The block receives both each member of the original array along with its index
+The block receives each member of the original array along with its index
 for each iteration.
 This usage is common enough, that `Enumerator` provides
 `with_index` to give: